Detection and parameter estimation challenges of Type-II lensed binary black hole signals: Introduction

-In this work, we investigate thoroughly the systematic effects that could arise when a Type-II (BBH) signal is recovered with the Type-I/unlensed templates.
+In this work, we thoroughly investigate the systematic effects that could arise when a Type-II lensed (BBH) signal is recovered with the Type-I/unlensed templates.
 We first establish the cases where a single-event-based confident identification of the Type-II nature of a signal could be possible.
-This is done by choosing a threshold for the log Bayes factor between the two hypotheses $\textbf{A}$ and $\textbf{B}$, where $\textbf{A}$ represents the hypothesis where we inject a Type-II signal and recover with Type-I templates, and $\textbf{B}$ represents the hypothesis when the Type-II injected signal is recovered with the Type-II template.
-We claim a Type-II signal is identified when the log Bayes factor $\ln \mathcal{B}$ $\geq 2$.
-We study the effect of strong lensing on a wide set of injections at total SNR of 20 and 50, using the noise-spectra of the LIGO-Virgo design sensitivities.
-We show that even at modest values of SNR, the Type-II nature of the image can be inferred for moderate to high values of the inclination.
-We also show that non-inclusion of the Morse phase in the parameter estimation templates for such signals could lead to large systematic effects, pushing the true values of the parameters beyond the $90\%$ credible intervals (CIs) of their posteriors.
-In other words, the parameters of the signals could be wrongly inferred if Type-II templates are not used during the parameter estimation (PE).
+This is done by choosing a threshold for the ln Bayes factor between the two hypotheses $\textbf{A}$ and $\textbf{B}$, where $\textbf{A}$ represents the hypothesis where we inject a Type-II signal and recover with Type-II templates, and $\textbf{B}$ represents the hypothesis when the Type-II injected signal is recovered with the Type-I template.
+We claim a Type-II signal is identified when the ln Bayes factor $\ln \mathcal{B}$ $\geq 2$.
+We study the effect of strong lensing on a broad set of injections at total SNR of 20 and 50, using the noise-spectra of the LIGO-Virgo design sensitivities.
+We show that even at modest values of SNR, the Type-II nature of the image can be inferred for moderate to high values of the inclination angle. {We also show that non-inclusion of the $ \pi/2$ phase shift in the parameter estimation templates for such signals could lead to significant systematic errors, rendering the recovered posteriors inconsistent with the true values.} In other words, the parameters of the signals could be wrongly inferred if Type-II templates are not used during the parameter estimation (PE).
 This could, in turn, bias the astrophysical interpretation of the source, e.g., a lighter BH could be wrongly attributed to higher mass, thus causing difficulties in explaining their formation mechanisms.